dlccyes/CollegeNotes/docs/OtherNotes/Skiing.md

 **A1**

 大斜面 is a very long slope.
 The first third is a very steep and icy (depends on many things obviosly but at the time I skiied at least 🥲) slope.
-If you slipped there, you may find it difficult to stop yourself.
+If you tripped and fell there, you may find it difficult to stop yourself.
 This trail is very hostile toward beginners.

 **F1 & G3**